tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>This is not specific to spatial data, any value in the dwc:dataGeneralizations field will cause this flag to be raised, but the primary use case is expected to be that dwc:dataGeneralizations demonstrates obfuscated locations.</td>
+			<td>This is not specific to spatial data, any value in the dwc:dataGeneralizations field will cause this flag to be raised, but the primary Use Case is expected to be that dwc:dataGeneralizations demonstrates obfuscated locations.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>